 Dresden – Florence of the North

-A small but lively gay community, many bars, cafés and restaurants, and of course, the river Elbe are creating this very special Italian city flair, even in Germany.
-Once a year Dresden turns into the gay capital of Saxony with thousands of LGBTQ+ demonstrating for equality and human rights at CSD Dresden.
+A small but lively gay community, many bars, cafés, and restaurants, and of course, the river Elbe are creating this very special Italian city flair, even in Germany.
+Once a year, Dresden turns into the gay capital of Saxony with thousands of LGBTQ+ demonstrating equality and human rights at CSD Dresden.

 Munich – Summer in the capital city of Bavaria

 Many years ago, Karl visited Munich with his former boyfriend just for a night or two.
 But of course, the Bavarian capital city has much to offer for LGBTQ+ travelers.
-Known for being relatively conservative and religious, the south-german state of Bavaria is for many international travelers the epitome of what Germany is all about: beer, sausages, Oktoberfest.
+Known for being relatively conservative and religious, the South-German state of Bavaria is for many international travelers the epitome of what LGBTQ+ Germany is all about beer, sausages, Oktoberfest.
 But let us tell you, that’s how we define Germany.
-We will spend a couple of days in Munich exploring some of the cultural heritage, get to know the gay scene, and best places to go to for LGBTQ+ travelers.
-Please let us know what you wanna know about Munich and we will make sure to find it out!
+We will spend a couple of days in Munich exploring some cultural heritage, get to know the gay scene, and the best places to go for LGBTQ+ travelers.
+Please let us know what you want to know about Munich and we will make sure to find it out!